How to Calculate Your Google Ads Budget

 Google Ads does not have a set maximum or minimum – ads budget – it is totally up to you to decide on how much you want to spend.
 You can have campaigns with a daily budget of as low as $10 or even lower.
 However, this is not advisable as you will fail at getting Google ads to perform well.

 Let’s say your average CPC is $7 and you set your ad spend to be $300 a month.
 This gives you a budget at just $10 a day.
 Now, let’s say you have 50 keywords in your account.
 Technically, after 1 click you’re done for the day.
 How long do you think it will take for you to gather enough data on all 50 keywords in your account?
 A very long time.

 When I come across small businesses that have a low budgets – I turn them away.
 I recommend to them that they have enough budget for their campaign to run 24 hours a day for at least 2 – 3 months to get adequate data.

 Since Google does not have a minimum budget for advertisers wishing to advertise on Google ads you can set anything that you believe your business can afford.
 You can spend as much or as little as you like and some advertisers will spend millions, some thousands and others hundreds of dollars.

-However, most new advertisers typically start with about $500 a month or less.
+However, most new advertisers typically start at about $500 a month or less.
 Which is a mistake, without doing research into what an appropriate budget should be.
-In many cases advertisers will think Google ads isn’t for their business when in many cases is that their budgets are too small for the amount of keywords they are advertising on along with the average cost per click.
+In many cases, advertisers will think Google ads aren’t for their business when in many cases is that their budgets are too small for the number of keywords they are advertising on along with the average cost per click.

-If you’re budget is really small you may want to try using Bing ads.
-The CPC there is cheaper however, the number of searchers are far less.
+If your budget is really small you may want to try using Bing ads.
+The CPC there is cheaper however, the number of searchers is far less.